For quick reference, here are links to related books we have reviewed:

 Magoosh, a test preparation website created by renowned GRE experts and MBAs from the Haas School of Business at UC Berkeley, offers hundreds of GRE questions, detailed explanations written by 99th percentile experts, and statistics to compare your score and pace against other users – all in an easy-to-use online interface, with no software to install or CD to run.

 This GRE guide is the newest edition of a slight favorite among our current and former grad school admissions clients.
 It is very comprehensive and presents some good study tips and strategies.
-Use the practice questions to augment your studies as we don’t believe they’re as well calibrated as the official practice questions from ETS.
+Six practice tests are included.
+Five of them are online and one is in print for ease of reference.
+Use these practice questions to augment your studies as we don’t believe they’re as well calibrated as the official practice questions from ETS.

 GRE Math Prep Course by Jeff Kolby and Derrick Vaughn